-Construction industries serve primarily local markets and it is expected that most of the direct expenditures for facility construction will occur in the County.
+Construction industries serve primarily local markets and it is expected that most of the direct expenditures for facility construction Impacts Will be Determined by the Components of a Functional Economic Area will occur in the County.
 Where it is known that construction expenditures will go to firms outside the region, they are excluded from the impact analysis.
 In this case, it is estimated that a total of \$206 million in expenditures will occur outside of the County and the State of New York.